booncoder123/BMI_Calculator/README.md

 ## Come up with basic funtion to calculate your BMI with the help of basic BMI formula:
 ```
-BMI = kg/m2 where kg is a person’s weight in kilograms and m2 is their height in metres squared.
+BMI = kg/m2  //where kg is a person’s weight in kilograms and m2 is their height in metres squared.

 ```